 Grab the end of the TV cable with your fingers or a pair of pliers.

-Have an assistant press the "up" key on the COMPUSHIFT Mini to start the calibration process.
+Have an assistant press the "Start" key on the TPS calibration screen to start the calibration process.

 Diagnosing Problems with TPS Calibration

 Here a few common calibration problems and recommendations on how to solve them.

 If the transmission does not have proper line pressure variation, the calibration may fail.
 A pressure variation (from least to most) of at least 90 lbs is needed.
 This corresponds to about 1.25 volts in pressure sensor output.

 The line pressure sensor must be screwed into the line pressure test port, not a clutch or accumulator test port.

 If the TV cable is not moved through its entire range, the pressure change will not be enough, and the calibration can fail.
 Be sure that the TV cable can move freely.